claudiorivera/scavenger-hunt/README.md

 - [NextAuth.js](https://next-auth.js.org) for GitHub OAuth and "Magic Link"
 - [SWR](https://swr.vercel.app)

-# New in This Version

-- Implemented admin user role, page, routes, auth, etc.
-- Added admin page to add items.
+# Features

+- User authentication and admin roles, including protected routes
+- Log in with email or OAuth (GitHub, or now)
+- Admins can add items to find
+- Collection pages show all of a particular user's found items
+- Users collect items by taking photos, which get uploaded to Cloudinary
 - Items page shows all items and indicates whether current user has found it
-- User can collect items
-- Specific item page should show all users who have found that item
+- Item info page shows all users who have found that item
-- Load spinners for photo submit
-- Send email link submit button spinner
-- Leaderboard should show list of users ranked by most items found
+- Leaderboard shows list of users ranked by most items found
-- Upload to Cloudinary normally, but have Cloudinary do transformations on the fly via URL that is saved to the db?
-- Collection pages should show a user's found items
-- /items/foundby pages should show the user's item photo
-- Refactor collect page to use a "collecting" and "successful collect" state with Context
-- Linking to /collect/itemId should show collect page starting with that item
-- Figure out why we're still getting 413 errors - https://vercel.com/knowledge/how-to-bypass-vercel-5mb-body-size-limit-serverless-functions - Upload directly to Cloudinary before calling our API
-- Fix clearing current item when clicking on "find more"
-- Fix collecting the last uncollected item (ie. add conditional checks)
+- Collection item detail page shows the specific photo a user took

-# TODO
+# Future Improvements

-- "Find more" still not working/refreshing after submit :(
+- "My Collection" link should correctly take the user to their collection page from the collect page
+- Don't show "got one?" link to users who are viewing the item page for an item that they have already found
+- Don't show "got one?" link to users who are viewing someone's collection item that they also have found
 - Toasts for successfully adding items on admin portal, instead of the temporary alert()
 - Make a reusable component to use for displaying lists of users or items (ie. photo/name/action)
 - Collect page should have a container for the item description that is a fixed size, so that the action buttons below it will stay in place, or use flexbox and justify flex-end on the buttons